wp-cli/handbook/repository-management.md

 When a pull request was submitted by an external contributor, the [committers](https://github.com/orgs/wp-cli/teams/committers) should be responsive and provide quick feedback to encourage further contributions.

 Apart from needing to be approved, pull requests also need to have their tests in a passing state before they can be merged.
+When both of these conditions are true, any [committer](https://github.com/orgs/wp-cli/teams/committers) can merge the pull requestby:
+1. Ensuring that all applicable labels have been set.
+2. Ensuring that the correct milestone has been set.
+3. Ensuring that the branch is deleted after the merge (if applicable).

 ## Releases